Skip to content

 Additional details:

 Average processing time is up to 12 weeks, though delays are common if documents are incomplete.
 The procedure cannot be formally expedited, so preparation is crucial.
-Workers must register their address and collect a residency card upon arrival in Poland.

 6. Lack of Employer compliance